NgocVTran/Udacity---Self-Driving-Car/project2/README.md

 Adam Optimizer (tf.train.AdamOptimizer()) was applied in training process.

-### Use the model to make predictions on new images
+### Use the model to make predictions on new images, analyze the softmax probabilities of the new images
 I downloaded 5 new images in wikipedia in this link: https://en.wikipedia.org/wiki/Road_signs_in_Germany
 <br>
 <img src="./newpic/1.jpg" width="100" height="100"><img src="./newpic/2.jpg" width="100" height="100"><img src="./newpic/3.jpg" width="100" height="100"><img src="./newpic/4.jpg" width="100" height="100"><img src="./newpic/5.jpg" width="100" height="100">

 And label them manually, test them with my model and have 80% accuracy.
 For a small sample, 80% is a good one.

+The sofrmax probabilities of the new images was also calculated in jupyter notebook file.